Azure/bicep-registry-modules/avm/ptn/aca-lza/hosting-environment/README.md

 ### Parameter: `applicationGatewayCertificateKeyName`

 The name of the certificate key to use for Application Gateway certificate.

 - Required: Yes
 - Type: string

+### Parameter: `deploymentSubnetAddressPrefix`

+The CIDR to use for Deployment scripts subnet.

+- Required: Yes
+- Type: string